Updated 23 June 2022

 - Provide the information, products and services you have ordered;

-- Verify your identity and details of your payment method or credit card amount;
+- Verify your identity and details of your payment method or credit card amount where applicable;

 - Administer our sites and provide user services;